grange85/ahfow-www/_posts/2019/2019-10-03-on-fire-30-side-1-track-2-tell-me.md

 <figure class="caption aligncenter"><iframe width="560" height="315" src="https://www.youtube.com/embed/hqlVpEREVjA" frameborder="0" allowfullscreen></iframe><figcaption class="caption-text">Galaxie 500 on 120 Minutes</figcaption></figure>

 I think I only noticed how truly sad Tell Me is when <a href="https://ballboy.bandcamp.com/album/the-sash-my-father-wore-and-other-stories">ballboy's cover came out in 2003</a> - I think that's because it's drenched in cello - which might be the saddest sounding of the strings family.
 I've <a href="https://www.fullofwishes.co.uk/2016/11/24/my-favourite-galaxie-500-covers-3-ballboy-tell-me/">written about my love of ballboy's cover before</a>.

+---

+_As On Fire approaches it's 30th birthday I thought I'd post a series of posts of randomness about each of the tracks on the album - some from me and some from other fans._